bcgov/orgbook-bc-api-docs/docs/README.md

 The `inactive`, `latest`, `revoked` and `revoked_date` fields are self explanatory. `effective_date` indicates when the credential was activated.

 _**Note:** `effective_date` is not the same as incorporation/registration date.
-It simply denotes the last time a credential was created for this entity in OrgBook._
+It simply denotes the last time a credential was activated for this entity in OrgBook._

 Organization data is found in the `topic` field, which has the following type definition: